What is the purpose of financial reporting for insurers?

 The Basics of SOX Audit

-SOX audits should take place one a year by an independent auditor.
+SOX audits should take place once a year by an independent auditor.
 Be sure that your SOX audit remains separate from internal audits being completed to avoid any conflicts of interest.
 Pro tip: think ahead and plan the audit so that you can include the results in your annual report for stockholders to view.

 You should plan to meet with your auditing firm beforehand to discuss timing, what will be covered, and what results you may expect to see.
 Please note, that staff interviews may be necessary during the SOX audit process.